iitis/CumulantsFeatures.jl/README.md

 Takes data in the form of matrix where first index correspond to realisations and second to features (marginals).
-Using the HOSVD of the `4`'th cumulant's tensor of data returns the array of Bool that correspond to outlier realisations. `β` is the sensitivity parameter while `r` a number of specific directions, data are projected onto.
+Using the HOSVD of the `4`'th cumulant's tensor of data returns the array of `Bool` that correspond to outlier realisations.
+For the detector introduction see see K. Domino: 'The use of the Higher Order Singular Value Decomposition of the 4-cumulant's tensors in features selection and outlier detection', [arXiv:1804.00541] (https://arxiv.org/abs/1804.00541) (2018).
+The parameter `β` is the sensitivity parameter while `r` a number of specific directions, data are projected onto.

 ```julia